wirt-ee/wirt-ee.github.io/docs/logbook/lxb-to-ovn/index.md

 # Linux bridge to OVN

 Context: production OpenStack on openstack-ansible "antelope" 27.5.1 — put there by the [Zed to Antelope upgrade](../zed-to-antelope/index.md) the autumn before — neutron ML2 with linuxbridge agents, migrated in place to OVN.
 About 950 networks, 370 routers, 5400 ports.
 Hostnames below are genericized; everything else is what I ran and what it printed.
-The related, older write-up — linux bridge to Open vSwitch on the same estate — is in [Evergreen](../../reports/network/lxb2ovs/index.md).
-The same estate's later [Caracal to Dalmatian upgrade](../caracal-to-dalmatian/index.md) hit OVN again — a split-brain revive, with the sync rule from bug 3 confirmed once more.
+The related, older write-up — linux bridge to Open vSwitch on the same environment — is in [Evergreen](../../reports/network/lxb2ovs/index.md).
+The same environment's later [Caracal to Dalmatian upgrade](../caracal-to-dalmatian/index.md) hit OVN again — a split-brain revive, with the sync rule from bug 3 confirmed once more.

 ## Preparation